Volunteers make it possible!

 Talent Show – Produce or play a supporting role in putting on the most popular show at camp, Seabeck’s Got Talent!
 Gather sign ups, put together the program, determine the production and backline needs of each performer, make announcements during meals to promote the show, organize a rehearsal and emcee the event.
 (Thursday is talent show).
 Participants will be recruited during camp.

 Teaching – There are classes for every age group, and camp needs teachers who can put together and lead age appropriate activities to fill a two (2) hour morning session (Monday-Wednesday).
 Parents are always asked to volunteer so you have plenty of adult help.
 Age groups are: 3-5, 6-7, 8-9, 10-13, and teen.
 Volunteer spots open.

 Teen Hangout – Create a fun and social space for teens to gather during evenings to watch movies and have snacks and refreshments together.
 (Monday-Thursday) Volunteer spots open.

 Vespers – Lead a spiritual session in the wood.
 Can be sacred or secular!
 Past vespers have included poetry, musical offerings, meditation and inspiring words of wisdom.
-(Tuesday evening) Volunteer spots open.
+(Thursday evening)

 Volleyball – Organize the camp tournament that matches house “teams” against each other.
 Games take place after lunch Monday-Thursday.

 Water Safety Monitor– Make sure our young campers are following camp rules related to boat safety and swimming in the lagoon during designated times.
 A certified lifeguard is hired to monitor the swimming area.
 (Monday-Thursday) Volunteer spots open.

 Yoga – A great way to start the day, this short morning ritual starts and ends before the first meal.
 (Monday-Thursday)